bugbakery/audapolis/server/README.md

 pip install pre-commit
 ```

-After that install the hook by runnign
+After that install the hook by running

 ```sh
 pre-commit install